FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning: Abstract

 \section{Abstract}

 Federated Learning (FL) is an increasingly popular machine learning paradigm in which multiple nodes try to collaboratively learn under privacy, communication and multiple heterogeneity constraints.
 A persistent problem in federated learning is that it is not clear what the optimization objective should be: the standard average risk minimization of supervised learning is inadequate in handling several major constraints specific to federated learning, such as communication adaptivity and personalization control.
 We identify several key desiderata in frameworks for federated learning and introduce a new framework, FLIX, that takes into account the unique challenges brought by federated learning.
 FLIX has a standard finite-sum form, which enables practitioners to tap into the immense wealth of existing (potentially non-local) methods for distributed optimization.
 Through a smart initialization that does not require any communication, FLIX does not require the use of local steps but is still provably capable of performing dissimilarity regularization on par with local methods.
 We give several algorithms for solving the FLIX formulation efficiently under communication constraints.
-Finally, we corroborate our theoretical results with extensive experimentation. \numberlessfootnote{* An earlier version of this paper is set to appear in the NeurIPS 2021 Meta-Learn workshop with the algorithm name FedMix, which we have changed to FLIX in this version to distinguish it from a different algorithm developed in concurrent work.}
+Finally, we corroborate our theoretical results with extensive experimentation. \numberlessfootnote{* To appear in AISTATS 2022.
+An earlier version of this paper appeared in the NeurIPS 2021 Meta-Learn workshop with the algorithm name FedMix, which we have changed to FLIX to distinguish from a different algorithm developed in concurrent work.}